sunle2009/BSkySC-and-BSkyDP/README.md

 # BSkySC-and-BSkyDP
-code and dataset for 'BSkySC: Automatically Build Service-based Systems by Discovering Skyline Group Steiner' Trees
+This repository contains the code and dataset for 'BSkySC: Automatically Build Service-based Systems by Discovering Skyline Group Steiner Trees'